Welcoming Visitors of Every Ability Level

 Our goal is to ensure anyone coming into the region to visit—whether it’s for a vacation, conference, or wedding weekend—is able to truly experience and enjoy the destination,

 This is a mission close to Age Friendly Portland who launched an initiative in 2018 to assist local businesses in identifying their checklist of accessibility criteria.
-Check out the full list of participating businesses.

 Come see us!
 We want to help answer all your burning questions about Greater Portland, Maine.
 Let our skilled volunteers and staff guide you through any issues at our Portland Information Center at Ocean Gateway.